 A nuclear conflict has wiped out nearly all of mankind.
 One man, Jim Maddison (Paul Birch), foresaw such a conflict and with his daughter, Louise (Lori Nelson), readied his home and stockpiled supplies.
 His home is located in a lead-lined valley, the cliffs of which shield those within from the toxic fallout that has contaminated the outside world.
 More and more survivors stumble upon the valley and Maddison’s home in varying states of injury – some with horrific burns and scars.
 Tensions rise as these disparate individuals struggle to survive in the house with one another.
 Outside, the radiation has created atomic mutants, stalking the valley looking for food.

 If the writing and performances were better, and the plot more carefully paced, then Day the World Ended could have been one of the most interesting nuclear war dramas of the decade.
-Even the mutant could remain in the story, its fantastic presence perhaps allowing for metaphorical or symbolic significance.
+Even the mutant could remain in the story.
+After all, its fantastic presence already allows for metaphorical or symbolic significance.

 Speaking about hypotheticals such as these might seem redundant, but it does arguably point out that at its core, Day the World Ended has a fascinating concept of survivorship in the face of mankind’s demise.
-Many nuclear war dramas depict the lead up to such conflicts, but few show its aftermath.
-That Day the World Ended begins immediately in the wake of such calamity is striking.
-Its dissection of human relationships and their changing dynamics in the aftermath of destruction is admirable, if made slightly ham-fisted with lackluster writing.
+While some nuclear war dramas depict the lead up to such conflicts (The Last War, Threads, The Day After) and others show its extended aftermath (Five, The World, The Flesh, and the Devil), Day the World Ended begins immediately in the wake of such calamity.
+Its dissection of human relationships and their changing dynamics in the aftermath of destruction is admirable, if made slightly ham-fisted with lacklustre writing.

 Aside from its premise, Day the World Ended is worth watching for Paul Blaisdell’s brilliant atomic mutant.
 Affectionately named ‘Marty the mutant’ by Blaisdell, the film’s monster lends a fantasy element to a film which – in the same way that it could have been profound – could have become dull in its depiction of survival.